bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 0: 00:05:48

-So generally speaking, I would say that privacy is a very important property of a monetary system, of a money system, which we are trying to develop here with Bitcoin and additional technologies such as Lightning on top of.
+So generally speaking, I would say that privacy is a very important property of a money system, which we are trying to develop here with Bitcoin and additional technologies such as Lightning on top of.
 Bitcoin, if we don't have privacy, then in the worst case scenario, it means that everyone knows about everyone else's affairs, about everyone else's monetary situation, which is just bad.
 And It's bad for business, bad for just human dignity in some cases.
 And it opens the door to abuses of power, to discriminating against people based on their transactions.